 With 10 blue cheeses under their belt, Rogue Creamery makes each interesting and unique.
 Take Echo Mountain, Rogue’s rich and earthy mixed-milk blue.
 A combination of cow’s and goat’s milk makes it smooth and full-bodied, with a touch of tang.

-David Gremmels and Cary Bryant bought Rogue Creamery on a handshake from Ig Vella (Vella Cheese Company) in 2002.
-Rogue was originally founded in 1935 by Ig's father, Tom, who ran it as a successful creamery for many years.
+David Gremmels and his partner bought Rogue Creamery on a handshake from Ig Vella of Vella Cheese Company in 2002.
+Rogue was originally founded in 1933 as a cooperative creamery.

-Today, Rogue Creamery is a thriving business that produces a variety of award winning cheeses in addition to the originals that the Vella family created.
-Milk for production comes from Delmar at Rogueview Dairy.
-Delmar has 70 acres with 1/4 mile frontage on the river—a beautiful piece of property in a valley that used to be loaded with small dairies of 15-20 cows.
-Delmar started with 90 cows and has grown to 200, where he has held for the past 15 years.
+Today, Rogue Creamery is a thriving business that produces a variety of award-winning cheeses including their multiple blues and cheddars.
+Milk for production comes from their own organic dairy in nearby Grants Pass.
+The dairy has 68 acres with a quarter-mile frontage on the river—a beautiful piece of property in a valley that used to be loaded with small dairies of 15-20 cows.
+Now, the Rogue Creamery Dairy has 180 cows, most of which are Brown Swiss and Holsteins.

-The texture of the cheese is firm, dense and crumbly, with occasional holes.
-The paste is creamy-white in color, punctuated by blue veins and pockets.
+Echo Mountain has spicy and tangy flavors overlaid with assertive earthy notes.
+The texture of the cheese is firm, dense, and crumbly.
+The paste is creamy white in color, punctuated by blue veins and pockets of blue-green mold.

 Echo Mountain Blue is the perfect cheese for stuffing pork and poultry.
 Complete the dish with other earthy foods like sage, onions, and spinach.
 A straightforward red like a Zinfandel or a full-bodied white like Viognier match this cheese’s delicate flavor and balances its funk with smooth, floral tones.